ishanrev/StructoWeb/README.md

 ## Languages and Technologies

-FunCodeLearn is built using a variety of languages and technologies, including:
+Structo is built using a variety of languages and technologies, including:

 - JavaScript
 - Node.js
 - React
 - MongoDB
 - Express

-### Front-end Frameworks and Libraries

 - Bootstrap
 - Ant Design

-### Back-end Frameworks and Tools

-- Node.js
 - Express
-- RestAPI

-### Additional Technologies

 - Socket.io
 - Redux
-- Passport